katalinic/bbans/README.md

 # bb-ans
 TF BB-ANS.

-TensorFlow implementation of [BB-ANS](https://arxiv.org/pdf/1901.04866.pdf) by Townsend et al.
+TensorFlow implementation of [Bits Back with ANS](https://arxiv.org/pdf/1901.04866.pdf) by Townsend et al.

 Presently, only the binarised MNIST version is provided.
 The implementation draws inspiration from the [authors' code](https://github.com/bits-back/bits-back).